Telefonica/latch-plugin-joomla/README.md

 #### INSTALLING THE MODULE IN JOOMLA ####

+1. Download the plugin clicking the [Download ZIP](https://github.com/ElevenPaths/latch-plugin-joomla/archive/master.zip) link.

-1. Add the plugin as a module in its administration panel in Joomla.
+2. Add the plugin as a module in its administration panel in Joomla.
 Click on "Extensions Manager", inside "Extensions".
 It will show a form where you can browse and select previously downloaded ZIP file.
 Press "Upload & Install" to install it.

-2. Introduce "Application ID" and "Secret" previously generated.
+3. Introduce "Application ID" and "Secret" previously generated.
 The administrator can now save the changes clicking on "Save" or "Save & Close".
 If everything is ok, a confirmation message will be received.

-3. Click on "Module Manager: Modules", on the left side of the administrator's panel.
+4. Click on "Module Manager: Modules", on the left side of the administrator's panel.
 To change the position it is necessary to edit the module, clicking on it.
 A new window will be opened and the location may be set.
 It will depend on the theme used in Joomla.